 - Calling Your Attacks: In this case, calling "code words" to make sure Cy doesn't blow up any innocent bystanders.

-- Came from the Sky: How Spencer got Cy.
+- Came from the Sky: How Spencer discovered Cy.

 - Clingy MacGuffin: Cy the CyberSuit.
 He initially can't be removed until Spenser tests his combat capabilities in a field mission.

 - Clothes Make the Superman: The combat suit again.

 - Cool Teacher: Janet Holloway begins by helping Spenser with bullies and giving advice, then moves on to helping him with the alien issues.

 - Diabolus ex Nihilo: The Brood Warrior certainly gives this impression.

 - Embarrassing First Name: Turbo's real name is Manfred.

 - "Eureka!"
 Moment: When Turbo figured out it was Spencer inside the alien suit who threw him in the trash, after his dad says the same thing Cy said to him, which Turbo said to Spencer earlier in the film (see Ironic Echo).